fenago/nlp-pytorch/lab_guides/Lab_5.md

 RNNs are often used for deep learning on NLP tasks, they are by no means the only neural network architecture suitable for this task.

-In the next chapter, we will look at convolutional neural networks and show how they can be used for NLP learning tasks.
+In the next lab, we will look at convolutional neural networks and show how they can be used for NLP learning tasks.